FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Evaluation

 \subsection{Discussion}

-In general, what we observe from both experiments on MLP and convolutional networks is that by attacking relatively few ReLUs (as few as 20\% on a single hidden layer) we can obtain high attack success rates (of up to 100\%) with high classification confidence, even when the pattern used for the generation of fooling images is outside the problem domain (icons).
-This is interesting because the generated fooling images retain a similarity to the icons used as patterns, but can be tailored to be classified as any given target class with high confidence.
-Moreover, testing accuracy on legitimate inputs was indistinguishable in the attacked and non-attacked networks for both architectures, thus fulfilling the stealthiness requirement.
+In general, what we observe from both experiments on MLP and convolutional networks is that by attacking relatively few ReLUs (as few as 20\% on a single hidden layer) we can obtain high attack success rates (up to 100\%) with high classification confidence, even when the base pattern used for the generation of fooling images is outside the problem domain.
+This is interesting because the generated fooling images retain a similarity to the icons used as base patterns, but can be tailored to be classified as any given target class with high confidence.
+Moreover, test accuracy on legitimate inputs was indistinguishable to the benign accuracy for both architectures, thus fulfilling the stealthiness requirement.

-Despite the positive results obtained in our evaluation, there are number of limitations to our approach.
+Despite the positive results obtained in our evaluation, there are a number of limitations to our approach.
 First, some constraints might not be solvable, as we have observed in particular with the constraints generated by the convolutional network case study.
 This phenomenon is more likely the tougher the constraints are, which could also be the case if the parameter $d$ used for solving the pattern images is decreased.
-This could be desirable if one wants fooling images that are even closer to the original pattern images.
+This could be desirable if one wants fooling images that are even closer to the original base patterns.
 In some case studies, involving intricate convolutional networks for instance, constraints could not be solvable at all.
+Moreover, in case the network is re-trained (without the faulting attacks) the attacker will lose the ability to misclassify the inputs as the network's weights will change and the attacker will not be able to force a zero output in the faulted ReLUs anymore.

 On the other hand, in the convolutional network case study, there might be more advanced attacks that consider various combinations of ReLUs under attack, not necessarily respecting their order as we have done in our experiments.
 Different from the MLP case study, order will matter since the corresponding ReLUs are associated with different pixels and filters.
 Depending on the network, this could help the attacker if the resulting constraints are easier to solve.
 Given that there is an explosion of possible combinations in this attack scenario, we leave this study for future work.